Tracks by other artists that sample the Pet Shop Boys

 6. "Oh Yeah" by X-Mode

 Perhaps more a mashup than anything else, but this track nevertheless samples the chorus of "One Thing Leads to Another."

 7. "Wipe the Needle (Remix)" by the Ragga Twins

 A 1991 release that samples quite liberally from "Heart."

 This obscure 1993 track takes a snippet of Neil's wordless falsetto vocals toward the end of "Love Comes Quickly," gives it a comic amphetimine boost at roughly twice the speed and proportionately higher pitch, and drops it in the midst of a downright frantic track that would provide the healthiest dancer on earth with a near-dangerous cardio workout.

 An incredibly bizarre 1995 track that bears the credit "Chipmunk vocals sampled from Pet Shop Boys - 'Love Comes Quickly'."
 The sample begins almost exactly two minutes into the "Hardcore Edit."
 But where have we heard this before?
-Oh, yeah—see #8, just above and two years earlier.
-It sounds like the exact same sample, only this time sped up even more and placed in an even stranger context.
+Oh, yeah—see #8 and #9, just above and two years earlier.
+It's that wordless falsetto segment again, only this time sped up even more and placed in an even stranger context.